Koenkk/zigbee2mqtt.io/docs/devices/MSM-300ZB.md

 ---
 title: "ShinaSystem MSM-300ZB control via MQTT"
-description: "Integrate your ShinaSystem MSM-300ZB via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendors bridge or gateway."
+description: "Integrate your ShinaSystem MSM-300ZB via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-10-30T12:58:50
 pageClass: device-page
 ---